New Course Development

 - Engaged Learning Requirement - All Loyola undergraduate students must complete one engaged learning course (at least 3 credit hours, designated in the course catalogue with “E”) in order to complete the graduation requirement.
 Many Loyola students choose to complete two or more engaged learning courses.
 Click here to learn more about the engaged learning requirement.

-- A learning experience integrated into the course that engages students in learning outside the classroom, such as in a community agency, professional organization, or in a research setting;
+- Learning experiences integrated into the course that engage students outside the classroom such as in a community organization and advances learning goals and community purposes;

-- Synthesis of the experience through a final project or portfolio
+- Critical reflection of the experiences through various assignments in class that lead to a synthesis of the experience through a final project or portfolio.

 Service-learning offers different structural models for faculty and their students to pursue academic, vocational, social, and civic learning outcomes.
 Academic service-learning experiences can be structured in several ways.

-At Loyola, faculty tend to use one of four models.
-Despite the diversity of these models, service-learning courses always include the following elements:
+At Loyola, faculty tend to use one of four models:

 Placement-based service-learning courses require students to volunteer for a minimum of 20 hours with a community organization or project.
 Students may either find a non-profit partner organization with whom to volunteer or faculty can identify a smaller group of organizations where students can volunteer.
 Placement-based experiences enhance students' understanding of course content by asking them to volunteer directly in the community at an organization whose mission aligns with the course's academic outcomes.
 For example, students in an environmental studies class may volunteer with an organization conducting eco-restoration or students in a health care management class might volunteer with a community health clinic.